microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

         .\{{ site.ps1_name }} -ServerName "localhost" -DBName "{{ site.db_name }}" -username "rdemo" -password "D@tascience" -is_production "N" -uninterrupted "Y"
         ```

-5. If running uninterrupted (`-uninterrupted "Y"`), default names are used.
+5. If running uninterrupted (`-uninterrupted "Y"`), default names for tables are used.

 6. If running with prompts (`-uninterrupted "N"`), you cannot complete a step until the previous step has been completed, so only skip steps that have previously been executed.
 Running in this mode allows you to specify non default names for tables.